-By using chat acronyms, you can type messages more quickly.
+By using "chat acronyms," you can type messages more quickly.
 Since computer keyboards and cell phone keypads are so often used to communicate today, acronyms can save a significant amount of typing, as well as time.

-2. Where can I use chat acronyms?
+2. Where should I use online slang?

-3. When should I use chat acronyms?
+3. When should I use online slang?

-Chat acronyms are appropriate for informal communication.
+Online slang and chat acronyms are appropriate for informal communication.
 Examples include chatting online with a friend, text messaging a sibling, or emailing a friend or family member.
 It is not recommended to use chat acronyms with formal communication, such as office e-mails or formal letters.
 This is because 1) the recipient(s) may not understand what the acronyms mean, and 2) it makes your message sound less professional, possibly reducing your credibility.

 4. How am I supposed to remember all these acronyms?